Mathematical representation of the structure of neuron-glia networks: Theoretical framework

-Where each $c_{ij}$ represents the presence or absence of the $s_j$ synapse in the $i$-th ordered pair.
-We represent this later system of equations in the following matrix equation
+Where each $c_{ij}$ represents the presence ($c_{ij}=1$) or absence ($c_{ij}=0$) of the $i$-th ordered pair ($\alpha_i$) in the synaptic configuration $s_j$ .
+It is possible to represent this later system of equations \ref{systemeq} with the following matrix equation:

+which is amenable for any mathematical treatment.
+This matrix equation is called the $\Upsilon$-graph-multidigraph equation or $\Upsilon$-gm equation.

 The vector $P$ is a $m$ by 1 matrix.
-Each element represent the $Count_{E(x)}$ of an ordered pair in $(V(x),E(x))$.
+Each element represents the number of occurrences of an ordered pair in $pre-\phi(A_x)$ ($Count_{pre-\phi(A_x)}$).
 The coefficient matrix $A$ is a $m$ by $n$ matrix with 1 and 0 as elements.
-1 implies the existence of the ordered pair represented by the row in the synapse represented by the column.
-In other words, 1 at the position $(i,j)$ implies that the ordered pair at the position $(i,1)$ of $P$ is included in the synapse $(j,1)$ of $x$.
-In addition, the vector $x$ is a $n$ by 1 matrix; each element represents the $Count_{A_x}$ of a synapse in $(X_x,A_x)$.
-Finally, given two matrix equations $Ax=P$ and $By=Q$, if $A=B$ and $P=Q$, then both equations are associated with the same $\Upsilon$-graph.
+1 at the position $(i,j)$ implies that the ordered pair at the position $(i,1)$ of $P$ is included in the synaptic configuration $(j,1)$ of $x$.
+We can think in every column of the matrix as a synaptic configuration.
+As a consequence of definitions of the synaptic configurations (definition \ref{def_tri}-\ref{def_gap_junction}), a column representing a tripartite synapse has 1 at three positions, a column representing a gap junction has 1 at two positions, and a column representing a one-one-directed synapses has 1 at only one position.
+Finally, the vector $x$ is a $n$ by 1 matrix; each element represents the number of occurrences of a synaptic configuration in $A_x$ ($Count_{A_x}$).
+Note that all the elements of the matrices $P$, $A$, and $x$ are always non-negative integers.

-Using matrix equations, in the following, we prove that the isomorphisms between unnested forms does not guarantee the isomorphism between their $\Upsilon$-graphs even deleting some types of synapses.
+There is an inherent challenge in the interpretation of $\Upsilon$-gm equations due to lack of a natural ordering of the synaptic configurations and their elements (information flows), i.e., any ordered pair could be labeled as $\alpha_1$ or $\alpha_n$, and any synaptic configuration could be labeled as $s_1$ or $s_n$.
+Hence, the same network could be represented in a finite number of ways which is the factorial of the number of synaptic configurations times the factorial of number of information flows.
+Therefore, when we compare two different networks based on their $\Upsilon$-gm equations, some counterintuitive situations may arise.
+We explore these situations in the following.

+\begin{enumerate} \item \textbf{False negative}: Given two $\Upsilon$-gm equations $P=Ax$ and $Q=By$ that represent two neuron-glia networks $\alpha$ and $\beta$. $\alpha=\beta$ does not necessarily imply that $P=Q$, $A=B$, or $x=y$.
+In other words, \textbf{different} $\Upsilon$-gm equations can represent the same neuron-glia network. \item \textbf{False positive}: Given two $\Upsilon$-gm equations $P=Ax$ and $Q=By$ that represent two neuron-glia networks $\alpha$ and $\beta$. $P=Q$ does not guarantee that $A=B$ or $x=y$. \item \textbf{True comparison}: Given two $\Upsilon$-gm equations $P=Ax$ and $Q=By$ that represent two neuron-glia networks $\alpha$ and $\beta$.
+If $A=B$ and $x=y$, then $\alpha$ and $\beta$ are isomorphic. (see the last part of the \textit{proof} of proposition \ref{secondmainprop}) \end{enumerate}